kanshufan-1107/HsMod/ReadMe.md

 4. Create a directory `hearthstone/BepInEx/unstripped_corlib/`;

-5. Note: You can also copy all the `.dlls` under the project directory `HsMod/LibUnityMonoUnix` directly to that directory
+5. Note: You can also copy all the `.dlls` under the project directory `HsMod/UnstrippedCorlibUnix` directly to that directory

 6. 1.
 Download [Mono](https://unity.bepinex.dev/corlibs/2021.3.40.zip) and [Unity](https://unity.bepinex.dev/libraries/2021.3.40.zip), unzip and extract the dlls, copy all dlls to the directory under that directory.

-   2. Copy all the .dlls starting with `UniTask` under the project directory `HsMod/LibUnityMonoUnix` to that directory.
+   2. Copy all the .dlls starting with `UniTask` under the project directory `HsMod/UnstrippedCorlibUnix` to that directory.

       ```
-      cp HsMod/LibUnityMonoUnix/UniTask* hearthstone/BepInEx/unstripped_corlib/
+      cp HsMod/UnstrippedCorlibUnix/UniTask* hearthstone/BepInEx/unstripped_corlib/
       ```

+      ps.
+UniTask Extracted from net48 of OpenMod.UniTask.2021.2.4.1

 7. Modify `unix_bepinex.sh`